This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 Luke 24:46–49

-Thus, the message is directed outward to all peoples, establishing from the outset that the gospel is not confined to a single group or region.
+Thus, the message is directed outward to all peoples, suggesting from the outset that the gospel is not confined to a single ethnic, regional, or political community.

 Acts 1:8